 Flumethrin is a synthetic pyrethroid insecticide commonly used to protect livestock and domestic pets against ectoparasites such as ticks, fleas, flies, etc.

 At a low concentration, it causes hyperactivity in insects, and at high concentration paralysis and death of insects.
 It works by opening the sodium channels and disrupting the transmission of nervous impulses in insects causing a depolarization of membranes which leads to over-excitement and eventually death.

 Does Flumethrin repel ticks?

-Popular collars such as Seresto use Flumethrin as one of the active ingredients, the other being imidacloprid.
-These collars have an immediate lethal effect on ticks and fleas and kill them within 12 hours of infestation.
+Pet collars that protect against fleas or ticks like the very popular Seresto Flea and Tick Collar use Flumethrin as one of the active ingredients, the other is Imidacloprid.
+These collars have a toxic effect on ticks and fleas and kill them within 12 hours of infestation.